trilitech/umami-v2/apps/desktop/README.md

 This will run the e2e tests for you.
 Please make sure that you have docker & docker-compose [installed](https://docs.docker.com/desktop/install/mac-install/).

 Note: the test runner expects the server with the app running at localhost:3000.
-You can use the dev server (`yarn start`) for that.
+You can use the dev server (`yarn dev`) for that.
 On CI we build the app and serve the production build on the same port (check `.github/workflows/e2e.yaml` for details).

 When you're working on a specific scenario, you can mark it with a `@focus` tag and use `yarn test:e2e:focus` to run it exclusively.